Purpose

 Requirements

-After the exploratory data analysis, your group should have two questions that are interesting, relevant, and worth sharing to the world.
-These questions should involve multiple variables and should be answerable by predictive modeling techniques.
-Be innovative and creative.
-Do not try to answer questions that have obvious solutions or have been extensively studied.
-Pick questions that would spark a reader or fellow researcher to ask more questions or engage in discussion.
+After the exploratory data analysis, your group should identify two questions that are interesting, relevant, and worth sharing with a broader audience.
+These questions should involve multiple variables and should be answerable using predictive modeling techniques.
+Be creative—avoid questions with trivial or obvious answers.

 In the final HTML document, there should be absolutely no R code.
 The writing and proofreading of the document should be shared by all members of the group.
 All figures should have appropriate legends, titles, and colors.
 You are encouraged to use Markdown syntax for subsections, bold, italic, hyperlink, tables, etc.